40 Kitchen Organizing Ideas That Will Save Your Sanity

 Chalk It Up

-If you’re someone who likes to keep a running grocery list or piles of clipped recipes and coupons in your kitchen, then you might want to consider adding a coat of chalkboard paint to one of your walls.
+If you're someone who likes to keep a running grocery list or piles of clipped recipes and coupons in your kitchen, then you might want to consider adding a coat of chalkboard paint to one of your walls.
 This idea allows you to get rid of the paper and pen clutter by utilizing wall space and chalk as your new canvas.
-If you’re nervous about committing to painting an entire wall, try just painting a small section of it.
+(Check out more DIY painting ideas for a dramatic focal wall.)
+If you're nervous about committing to painting an entire wall, try just painting a small section of it.
 Or, simply hang a chalkboard for notes and other great kitchen storage ideas.